Boundary conditions at infinity for Black-Scholes equations: Numerical analysis

+Although $v_{y}(\tau,\infty)=0$ holds for each $\tau>0$, as shown in Proposition \ref{prop:distrib}, the behavior in the neighborhood of $(0,n)$ is different from the expected behavior; that is, $v_{y}^{*}(\tau,n)$ is continuously decreasing from $1$ to $0$ as $\tau$ increases from $0$.
+Refer to Section \ref{sec:example} for explicit examples.
+As a result, the numerical errors in the neighborhood of $(0,n)$, which are propagated throughout the domain, are not negligible.
+The underestimation of $v_{y}(\tau,n)$ appears to cause that of the numerical solution.
+Their numerical solutions are less than the true values, as demonstrated in Section \ref{sec:numericaltest}, and less than ours, as shown in Proposition \ref{prop:neumann}.
+We also remark that only the right-derivative of $v^{*}(\tau,\cdot)$ at $y=n$ is forced to be $0$ in our procedure.
+The implicit finite difference scheme with their boundary condition is stable in the sense that it satisfies a discrete maximum principle.
+Refer to Proposition \ref{prop:neumann} in Section \ref{sec:ourstability}.

-We compare the prices based on our boundary condition with those of \citet{EkstromLotstedtSydowTysk2011}, \citet{SongYang2015}, \citet{Cetin2018}, and \citet{tsuzuki2023pitmans}.
-The boundary condition of \citet{EkstromLotstedtSydowTysk2011} is the Neumann boundary conditions $v_{y}^{*}(\tau,n)=0$. \citet{SongYang2015} propose the boundary condition $v^{*}(\tau,n)=0$ together with the payoff revision.
-However, we do not revise the payoff in this study, because the results are sufficiently stable if the implicit scheme is adopted.
-For \citet{Cetin2018}, we apply finite schemes to
+\citet{SongYang2015} propose the condition $v(t,n)= 0$, revising the initial conditions such that the initial-boundary datum is continuous at the corner $(\tau,y)=(0,n)$.
+Although the discontinuity at the corner may cause oscillations, we do not revise the payoff in this study because the results are sufficiently stable if the implicit scheme is adopted.
+Then, the solutions are the prices of knock-out options; that is, the contingent claim that pays $h(Y_{T})$ at time $T$ only if $\sup_{t < T} Y_{t} < n$.
+The price of the knock-out option is the solution to (\ref{eq:bse}) with